snowztech/barecms-docs/self-hosting.md

-# 🐳 Deployment
+# Self-Hosting BareCMS

 Deploy BareCMS on your own server using Docker.
-This guide provides two deployment options with step-by-step instructions.
+This guide provides comprehensive instructions for production deployment with two deployment options.

-## 📋 Prerequisites
+## Prerequisites

 Before you begin, ensure your server meets these requirements: